 In 2002, the BETA Council approved and implemented a compensation and benefit policy for the CEO based on input from the leading medical liability insurance company compensation consulting firm, Total Compensation Solutions (TCS).
-Annually, the CEO’s compensation and benefits are reviewed by the BETA Council, and the CEO’s performance is evaluated against organizational and individual goals approved by the BETA Council.
+Annually, the CEO’s compensation and benefits are reviewed by the BETA Council, and the CEO’s performance is evaluated against enterprise and individual goals approved by the BETA Council.
 While labor negotiations and the performance evaluations are conducted in closed session, all actions regarding the employment contract, compensation and benefits are voted upon in a properly noticed open public meeting.

-The CEO has a targeted salary that is set each year by the BETA Council between the 60th and 75th percentile of the agreed upon peer group of medical liability insurance companies with targeted total compensation equal to the 75th percentile of total cash compensation.
+The CEO has a targeted salary that is set each year by the BETA Council based on salary data from the agreed upon peer group of medical liability insurance companies with targeted total compensation equal to the 50th percentile of total cash compensation.
 This approach, which is common among the peer group, rewards the CEO for performance by putting a significant portion of the total compensation “at risk.”
-TCS provides the BETA Council with market information regarding the CEO’s salary, performance incentive, total cash compensation and benefits in comparison to the peer group to allow the BETA Council to make an informed decision regarding CEO compensation and benefits.
+As requested by the BETA Council, TCS provides market information regarding the CEO’s salary, performance incentive, total cash compensation and benefits in comparison to the peer group to allow the BETA Council to make an informed decision regarding CEO compensation and benefits.
 TCS has extensive and unparalleled experience and information with a client base that encompasses more than 75 medical liability insurance companies.

-The actual performance incentive awarded to BETArma’s CEO, if any, is determined objectively based upon the actual success in meeting or exceeding the CEO’s goals which are approved each year by the BETA Council.
+The actual performance incentive awarded to BETARMA's CEO, if any, is determined objectively based upon the actual success in meeting or exceeding the CEO’s goals which are approved each year by the BETA Council.
 The BETA Council has sole discretion to determine if the CEO is eligible to earn additional performance incentive compensation and the amount of such compensation.

-To help attract and retain its exceptional staff of insurance professionals, BETArma maintains a defined benefit retirement plan and a retiree medical plan.
-These plans will provide BETArma’s employees with both retirement income and post-employment medical care based on their age at retirement and years of service to BETArma.
+To help attract and retain its exceptional staff of insurance professionals, BETARMA maintains a defined benefit retirement plan and a retiree medical plan.
+These plans will provide BETARMA’s employees with both retirement income and post-employment medical care based on their age at retirement and years of service to BETARMA.

-BETArma’s retirement plan is designed to provide a competitive level of retirement income to career employees.
-As a participant in CalPERS since 2003, employees participate in the “Local Miscellaneous (2% at age 60)” plan.
+BETARMA’s retirement plan is designed to provide a competitive level of retirement income to career employees.
+As a participant in CalPERS since 2003, employees participate in the “Local Miscellaneous Benefits" plan.
 Employees with annual compensation in excess of the Internal Revenue Code (IRC) compensation and accrued benefit limits may participate in the Qualified Supplemental Executive Retirement Plan (QSERP).
 The QSERP provides CalPERS-like pension benefits on the amount of compensation and/or accrued benefit in excess of the IRC limits.
 Only qualified employees age 60 or older with at least ten years of service have vested benefits in the QSERP.

-As required by CalPERS, retiree medical benefits are provided to BETArma employees with vesting based on age and years of service.
+As required by CalPERS, retiree medical benefits are provided to BETARMA employees with vesting based on age and years of service.
 At age 65, eligible retirees and dependents must enroll in Medicare Parts A and B, and also participate in the CalPERS Medicare Supplement Plan, with benefits and costs subject to CalPERS provisions.

-There are no unfunded liabilities related to BETArma’s defined benefit and retiree medical plans.
-As stated by BETA’s financial auditor, JLK Rosenberger, LLP, “BETArma contributes to its defined benefit and retiree medical benefit plans annually based on actuarial valuations that determine the annual benefit cost and amount required to responsibly fund these plans.
-Unlike many employers providing these plans, BETArma continually meets the actuarially determined funding requirements for both its defined benefit and retiree medical plans.”
+There are no unfunded liabilities related to BETARMA’s defined benefit and retiree medical plans.
+As stated by BETA’s financial auditor, JLK Rosenberger, LLP, “BETARMA contributes to its defined benefit and retiree medical benefit plans annually based on actuarial valuations that determine the annual benefit cost and amount required to responsibly fund these plans.
+Unlike many employers providing these plans, BETARMA continually meets the actuarially determined funding requirements for both its defined benefit and retiree medical plans.”

 BETA HEALTHCARE GROUP RISK MANAGEMENT AUTHORITY